joaossantoss28/Thesis_supplementary_data/README.md

 # SRA TOOLKIT

 The subcommand fasterq-dump is the most recent and an upgraded version of the previous fastq-dump.
 While it requires more computational resources, it is faster and more efficient.
 The file sra.sh  is a template batch script designed to download sequencing data, using the fasterq-dump command, by taking a metadata file in CSV format with information about: datasetName, rawdataFolder, processingFolder, sampleNamesFile, fastqExtension, read1Extension, read2Extension.
 This structure enhances the reproducibility of the pipeline with different datasets, without directly changing the information in the script.
 The flag –outdir specifies the output directory for the fastq files, and the –threads sets the number of CPUs used.
 Increasing the number of threads reduces runtime but increases the computational load on the HPC cluster.
+The flag –split files is mandatory to specify the library type, in this case paired-end reads, otherwise there would not be two sequence FASTQ files (R1 and R2).

 <img width="886" height="100" alt="image" src="https://github.com/user-attachments/assets/e4aab567-d61f-4242-b101-3c65d0b3b197" />